Arthroscopy : high-precision, minimally invasive surgery

 A benchmark technique in modern orthopedic surgery

-Dr. Coulin practices arthroscopy with a high standard of safety and technical rigor.
-Each procedure is planned based on imaging, the patient's functional expectations, and the actual condition of the joint.
+Dr. Coulin practicesknee and hip arthroscopy with a high standard of safety and technical rigor.
+Each procedure is planned based on imaging (MRI, CT scan, X-rays), and adapted to the patient's functional needs.
+This tailored approach guarantees optimal recovery and a rapid return to activities.

 Are you suffering from a painful knee or hip?